RustFestEU/blog.rustfest.eu/_posts/2019-08-14-pre-post-conf-events-sustainable-train-travels.md

 ## The travel to Barcelona

-Now let us look at some examples:
+Now let us look at some examples we came up as a guidline:

 ### Within Spain